-The teacher is the initiator of the lesson and during its course has to try to attain certain aims via his teaching activities.
-During the course of the lesson, the teacher will present the subject contents in particular ways to the pupils so they can demonstrate certain achievements at specific moments of the lesson.
-As lesson designer, the teacher thus has to order and structure the subject contents such that specific aims can be striven for with the expectation that the pupils will achieve in accordance with them.
-These aims of the sequence of the lesson do not necessarily have a fixed order in which they have to be actualized.
+A model for designing any lesson particularized ways to the pupils so they can demonstrate certain achievements at specific moments of a lesson.
+As lesson designer, a teacher thus must order and structure the subject contents such that specific aims can be striven for with the expectation that the pupils will achieve in accordance with them.
+These aims of the sequence of a lesson do not necessarily have a fixed order in which they have to be actualized.
 In designing a lesson, the order of the aims of the phases is guided by the purpose of maximizing the pupils' learning effects.
-The particular nature of the subject contents as well as their level of difficulty will determine the aims of the phases of the lesson the teacher will strive for.
-On the basis of the complexity of the subject contents, it can happen, e.g., that during the lesson more than one problem statement and formulation will be used.
+The particularized nature of the subject contents, as well as their level of difficulty, will determine the aims of the phases of the lesson a teacher will strive for.
+Based on the complexity of the subject contents, it can happen, e.g., that during a lesson more than one problem statement and formulation will be used.